kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/G_ConfigrConstructT.md

 **Exceptions:**
 - `ArgumentNullException`: If one of the `TArg` parameters is null.
-- `InvalidOperationException`: If no matching constructor is found on type T.
+- `ConstructorNotFoundException`: If no matching constructor is found on type T.